hxp-plus/hxp-plus.github.io/_posts/2020-03-14-font-error-in-evince.md

 ---
 layout: post
-title: "Solution to not displaying Chinese in CTEX"
+title: "Solution to not displaying Chinese in CTeX"
 subtitle: 'Fix font error in Linux'
 author: "hxp"
 header-style: text